przemekbil/ML_and_stats/README.md

 # Machine Learning and Statistics Course Repository

-Welcome to the repository for the Machine Learning and Statistics Course!
-This repository contains materials related to the course, including assessments and the final project.
+Welcome to my repository!
+This repository contains materials related to the Machine Learning and Statistics Course offered at Atlantic Technical University during the Winter 22/23 Semester.
+It includes all the assessments and the final project.

 ## Contents

-This repository contains materials related to the Machine Learning and Statistics Course, including assessments and the final project.
 The following is a brief overview of the contents of this repository:

 * **Assessments:** This folder contains materials related to the various assessments completed during the course.
     - Topic 1 - Statistics